Account management capabilities

 Customer service can make changes to an account's basic profile information here.

 Attributes can be configured on an identity store basis.
 Every attribute is available here that's made visible in the Admin Console.
-Every attribute can be modified where editing in the Admin Console was allowed.
+Every attribute can be modified where editing in the Admin Console is allowed.

 📘